dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 #### Minimum system requirements
-Android Tablet with support for OpenGL ES 3.2
-Android Version 12 | Snow Cone  | API Level 31
+Android Tablet with support for OpenGL ES 3.2 Operating System: Android Version 13 | Tiramisu  | API Level 33 Screen Size: No smaller than 10.5 inches
+Processor: Equivalent to Snapdragon 888 chip on the Samsung Galaxy Tab S8

-To find a list of compatible Android devices, click [here](https://www.mysmartprice.com/gear/android-12-update-tracker/).
+To find a list of compatible Android devices, click [here]().

-#### Recommended system requirements
-Android Version 13 | Tiramisu  | API Level 33

 <div id="section2_2"></div>
 ### 2.2 Your account